 A Little About Me

 My name is Jeremy Vohwinkle, and I’ve spent a number of years working in the finance industry providing financial advice to regular investors and those participating in employer-sponsored retirement plans such as 401(k)s and 403(b)s.
+When it comes to working with your 401k I help advice people on taking out loans from it, rolling it over into other account, why should not borrowing from it, max 401k contributions and everything in between.
 I hold the Chartered Retirement Planning Counselor (CRPC®) designation from the College for Financial Planning and a few securities and insurance licenses.
 I help people make better financial choices while still working, and help those who are preparing for retirement to establish a plan that will provide the lifestyle that they dream of.
 In addition to providing retirement-specific advice, I also occasionally hold seminars and write for other media outlets that cover more broad financial topics.

 Prior to specializing in retirement planning, I spent a couple years working as a financial advisor for both a financial planning company and a bank.
 In both cases, it was a commission gig, and it was more important to become a salesman than a planner.
 It didn’t take long for me to realize that this wasn’t how I wanted to spend my career and I knew it wasn’t the best way to provide advice to the people who need it most.
 My goal has always been to be in an educational role that helps people make better decisions with their money — from simply creating a budget to creating a sound investment portfolio.
 Through my current work as a retirement planning specialist and with this website and other writing outlets, I have accomplished that goal.